Dénia.com

 The Dénia bulls are celebrated during the Festivities of the Most Holy Sang, which is the week of patron saint festivities of the municipality.
 The date of this Festa Major is always at the beginning of July, during the week of the Day of the Most Holy Blood.

 During some days, the show in the square is preceded by an entrance that runs through Marqués de Campo and the port.
-These days are usually the first Saturday of the Holidays and the Friday after the Day of the Holy Blood, but depending on the year, some more entries can be scheduled.
+These days used to be the first Saturday of the Holidays and the Friday after the Day of the Most Holy Blood.
+However, since 2024 they have also been reduced to only one entry, which is the first Saturday.

 Check the complete program of Dénia Festivals this year at this link.